 Those cushy pews work with a pretty soft suspension tune to deliver a properly comfortable driving experience.

-The Pathfinder rides beautifully over any kind of surface and never feels bothered by ruts, corrugation or potholes.
+The Nissan Pathfinder rides beautifully over any kind of surface and never feels bothered by ruts, corrugation or potholes.
 This is typical of cars built for the American market, where you find higher highway speeds and undulating road surfaces.

 The V6 engine feels punchy and offers enough response for overtaking and getting around traffic.
 The CVT can be a little slow to react at times, but the gearbox can be locked into a Sport mode that offers quicker responses to driver inputs.

 As you’d expect in a car like this, the steering is fairly vague and doesn’t offer a great deal of communication.
 It’s not meant to be a sports car, so that isn’t of great concern, but don’t expect to have a bucketload of fun if you ditch the kids and find a mountain road.

 If you’re planning on towing with the Pathfinder, it offers a 2700kg braked towing capacity.

 You can remove off-roading from the bucket list.
 Unlike the last Pathfinder, this new generation only has a 180mm ground clearance, which makes it useless off-road.
 Despite being all-wheel drive, it doesn’t have the equipment or clearance to make it capable beyond the blacktop.

 All-wheel drive versions of the Pathfinder have a clever drive mode switching system that offers two-wheel drive, automatic and full-time four-wheel drive modes.

 All-wheel drive Pathfinder models have a switch that allows the vehicle to move between full-time front-wheel drive to an all-wheel drive automatic mode that can send torque to the rear axle when it detects slip at the front.